michaelhawkins/madmass/README.md

 madmass
 -------

-madmass stands for "MAssively Distributed Multi-Agent System Simulator" and is a framework for designing web based multi agent system simulations, with a massive number of agents. madmass is released under AGPL License.
+Madmass stands for "MAssively Distributed Multi-Agent System Simulator" and is a framework for designing web based multi agent system simulations, with a massive number of agents. madmass is released under AGPL License.

 Contributing to MadMass